OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details how to create an expanding card effect using only CSS.
-This effect is achieved using CSS transitions and transforms to smoothly expand a card when it's hovered over.
-No JavaScript is required.
-We'll be using plain CSS3 for this example.
+This document details a CSS-only solution to create an expanding card effect.
+The card expands vertically when hovered over, revealing hidden content.
+This example uses only CSS3 properties, avoiding any JavaScript.

-## Description of the Styling
+**Description of the Styling:**

-The card starts with minimal dimensions.
-On hover, the card expands to reveal more content, while maintaining a smooth animation.
-The expansion is achieved by increasing the width and height of the card and subtly changing its shadow.
+The styling relies primarily on the `height` property and transitions.
+The card starts with a smaller height, only showing a title and a small portion of the content.
+On hover, the `height` transitions smoothly to a larger value, revealing the full content.
+We also use `overflow: hidden` initially to hide the extra content and a subtle box-shadow to enhance the card's appearance.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>